top of page

 Going back to my client, with time, we worked through the process of deciding which format would meet her needs for approachable reading while being supported by references.

-If you will turn your attention to how you will deliver and package your story rather than fighting sources, you will produce something that your intended audience will find enjoyable.
+If you focus on how you will deliver and package your story rather than fighting sources, you will produce something that your intended audience will find enjoyable.

 Recent Posts